 Books like these are garbage and if you have garbage on your bookshelf then I don't know what to tell you.

 In the latter category, the more recondite variation, we will find books which are extremely abstruse or specialized and which have titles like Vicarious Liability in Funicular Collisions with Aircraft: Entrustment Dynamics.
-A book like that will be either completely worthless or worth nine hundred dollars.
+A book like that will be worth nine hundred dollars.
 You might have to wait a few years for the big sale on one of those though and who knows, it might be obsolete by that point.
 So neither specimen is likely to hold much useful value.

 In fact there are innumerable rare books in perfect condition that are completely worthless because nobody wants them.
 You may well own the only extant copy of The Workplace Warlock's Podcast Magic 2, and it may be in mint condition, but unless a lot of people want it (I'll admit it does sound like a good book) it's not going to be worth anything.